Adapalene (On the skin)

-- Your doctor will tell you how much to use and how often.
-Using more of this medicine than your doctor ordered may cause red, peeling, or irritated skin.
+- Your doctor will tell you how much medicine to use.
+Do not use more than directed.
+Extra medicine will not make it work faster and may cause red, peeling, or irritated skin.

-- Before using the medicine, wash your skin with mild soap, rinse well with warm water, and gently dry.
+- Before you apply this medicine, wash your skin with water and a mild soap.
+Rinse well and pat dry.

 - Store the medicine at room temperature, away from heat and direct light.
 Do not freeze.